 For Parts I, II, and III, report all transactions regardless of amount.
-Part IV instructions provide individual and aggregate reporting thresholds below which reporting is not required with respect to an interested person.
+Part IV instructions provide individual and total reporting thresholds below which reporting is not required for an interested person.
 Parts III and IV contain separate reasonable effort instructions which organizations may rely on to satisfy reporting requirements for those Parts.